 Catch data were compiled based on the fisheries definitions (Figure 3).
-An update of catches by fishery was provided by the IOTC Secretariat, including catches from 2016-2018.
-The time series of catches were similar to the catch series included in the 2017 assessment except for the fresh longline fisheries, as a result of the revision to the Indonesia's fresh longline catches.
-The revision incorporated changes to IOTC Secretariat's catch estimation methodology that led to Indonesia's fresh longline catches of swordfish being revised down from over 50,000 t to less than 35,000 t in recent years (Geehan 2018, Geehan & SETYADJI 2018).
-There are also some major revisions to the swordfish catches from I.R.
-Iran and Pakistan's gillnet fishery (IOTC-2019-WPB17-07).
+An update of catches by fishery was provided by the IOTC Secretariat, including catches from 2019-2021.
+The time series of catches were similar to the catch series included in the 2020 assessment.
+A revision to the the Indonesia's fresh longline catches was conducted in 2018 (Geehan 2018).
+The revision incorporated changes to IOTC Secretariat's catch estimation methodology that led to Indonesia's fresh longline catches of swordfish being revised down from over 50,000 t to less than 35,000 t in recent years (Geehan & Setyadji 2018).
+There are also some revisions to the swordfish catches from I.R.
+Iran and Pakistan's gillnet fishery (Figure 3).
 Overall, the longline catches currently comprise around 70% of total swordfish catches in the Indian Ocean.

-Figure 3: Fishery catches (metric tonnes) aggregated by year.
+Figure 3: Fishery catches (metric tonnes) aggregated by year (grey: current catch estimates for the 2022 assessment; red: estimates used in the 2020 assessment).
 Note the y-axis differs among plots.